bsmith89/strain-corr/doc/manuscript/manuscript.md

 estimates gene content by selecting genes with a minimum depth (red, horizontal line, which is chosen based on the species's depth).
-As a result, samples with low depth, cross-mapping, and strain mixing all lead to decreased accuracy (indicated with red x’s).
+As a result, samples with low depth, cross-mapping, and strain mixing all lead to decreased accuracy (indicated with red x's).
 Only gene content estimation in a strain-pure, high-depth sample without cross-mapping (green check) accurately reflects the strain of interest. **(C)** Relationship between gene depth and species depth for each of the three